Chiral differential operators: formal loop group actions and associated modules: Formal Loop Group Actions on CDOs

 \section{Formal Loop Group Actions on CDOs}

-This section investigates the condition under which a Lie group action on a manifold lifts to a projective ``formal loop group action'' on an algebra of CDOs.
+In this section, we study how a Lie group action on a manifold can be lifted to a ``formal loop group action'' on an algebra of CDOs.
 This turns out to be a condition on the equivariant first Pontrjagin class of the manifold.
-The said action provides evidence of a conjectural interpretation of (smooth) CDOs in terms of ``formal loops'', in the vein of \cite{KV}.